After Cyrus was born, I felt totally overwhelmed by all of the choices I had to make for my new baby.

-I met mum-of-three and co-founder of Parents Hub for Annitsford & Dudley, Lindsay Hamberg, at my trial session of Baby Boot Camp via KeepFit Mammy.
-And we found dissecting our birth experiences, weaning techniques and teething products over a cuppa proved a great ice-breaker.
+I met mum-of-three Lindsay Hamberg at my trial session of Baby Boot Camp via KeepFit Mammy and dissecting our birth experiences, weaning techniques and teething products over a cuppa proved a great ice-breaker.
 She also gave me some sound advice and tips!

 Despite there being only a year between us, what a difference it made when it came to our pregnancy experiences!
 So what was it like for her having a child later?
 Here is her story.

 Lindsay conceived naturally at age 39.

 With a happy marriage and two older children, Lindsay and her husband, James, 38, were delighted when they found out they were expecting a new baby.